jlpteaching/ECS154B/lab4/lab4.rst

 Hints
 =====

+- This is a new assignment.
+There may be bugs.
+I will update the git repository if/when bugs are found.
+It will be best for you to clone the repo so you can pull new changes as they happen.

 - We discussed the state machines for the caches in class.
 Use these ideas when implementing your cache models.